joelhawksley/identity/components/slides.md

 # [fit] 2012 **Turbolinks**
 # [fit] 2016 **API Mode**

-^ Things haven’t changed much
+^ It's been pretty stable!

 ^ Rails still ships with ERB like it did in 2005

-^ Turbolinks shipped with Rails 4, giving us partial page reloads
+^ Rails 4 added Turbolinks

-^ And Rails 5 API mode
+^ And Rails 5 added API mode

+---

+^ PAUSE

+^ But in the last couple of years, the winds have begun to change.

-^ It's telling that DHH said in the Rails 5 release notes:
+^ But I think it's telling that DHH said in the Rails 5 release notes:

 ---